frypatch/The-Price-of-Remembering/book/CHAPTER_25.md

 Lugosi only shook his head.

 "That doesn’t matter in Renere."
 His voice was even.
 "Facts are fluid here."

 He was right.
 The duel had never been about justice.
 Or satisfaction.
 The court did not care for fairness.
 They needed a story.
 And I had gifted them one.
 A blooded Ruh, a wild thing that should have known its place.

 “Then why summon me here?”
 I asked, more sharply than I intended.

-Lugosi sighed—not out of frustration, but like a man who had predicted the weather long before the storm struck.
+Lugosi sighed.
+Not out of frustration, but like a man who had predicted the weather long before the storm struck.

 “I didn’t.”